-Any student with a documented disability needing academic accommodations is requested to contact Kimberly Lachney at 409-933-8919 or klachney@com.edu.
-The Office of Services for Students with Disabilities is located in the Student Success Center.
+Any student with a documented disability needing academic accommodations is requested to contact Kimberly Lachney, Student Accessibility Services Coordinator:

+- Phone: 409-933-8919

+- Email: AccessibilityServices@com.edu

+- Location: COM Doyle Family Administration Building, Student Success Center

 Textbook Purchasing Statement:

 A student attending College of the Mainland is not under any obligation to purchase a textbook from the college-affiliated bookstore.
 The same textbook may also be available from an independent retailer, including an online retailer.